 Consists of a wide range of product types including hotels, travel centers, water parks, amusement facilities, golf courses, cruise ships and restaurants.

-Typically considered apartment buildings that can accommodate more than one family.
-Condominiums can sometimes be covered in this property type
+Multifamily property types are typically considered apartment buildings that can accommodate more than one family.
+Condominiums can sometimes be covered in this property type as well.

-Commercial property that is primarily used to maintain professional or business offices.
+Offices are commercial properties that are primarily used to maintain professional or business offices.
 Encompassing term that may include

 Senior living property is housing that is catered to seniors, typically over the age of 55.
 Contrary to standard multifamily properties, senior living communities usually include specialized amenities or services.
 Senior living covers a wide range of property types that include active-adult communities, assisted living, and memory care facilities.